kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>externalNetwork contains information about the external network used for default ingress and egress traffic.</p>
+<p>ExternalNetwork contains information about the external network used for default ingress and egress traffic.</p>
 </td>
 </tr>
 <tr>